Wenatchee, Washington: Modern era

 In 1975, Stemilt Growers moved its headquarters from nearby Stemilt Hill to Olds Station, Wenatchee.
-The company grows, packs and ships tree fruit and would go on to become the largest fresh market sweet cherry shipper in the world.
+The company grows, packs and ships tree fruit.
+It went on to become the largest fresh market sweet cherry shipper in the world.

 Every year from the last week of April to the end of the first week of May, Wenatchee hosts the Washington State Apple Blossom Festival, which probably brings in the largest number of people Wenatchee sees annually, with the exception of migrant workers travelling for harvest.
 It features two relatively large parades: the Apple Blossom Youth Parade on the last Saturday in April and the Apple Blossom Grand Parade on the first Saturday in May, a food fair representing cuisine from around the world, and a traveling carnival.

 The Wenatchee child abuse prosecutions in Wenatchee, Washington, also known as the "Wenatchee Witch Hunt", that occurred in 1994 and 1995, are examples of the hysteria over child molestation in the 1980s and early 1990s.

 In the early 1990s Wenatchee had a reputation as the "happy pill town" and "Happy Valley", with psychologist James Goodwin, "the Pied Piper of Prozac".

 According to CNN's Money Magazine, Wenatchee had the second fastest forecast real estate value growth in the country for June 2006–June 2007.
 In November 2018, USA Today listed Wenatchee as experiencing the 22nd highest employment growth in the country.

 On July 29, 2013, a large wildfire spreading over 31 mi south of Wenatchee occurred, affecting over 40 nearby homes.

 The Riverfront Park Ice Arena closed its doors in July 2008, and Awaken Church was later opened at the site.

 The Wenatchee Valley also boasts one of only two aluminum smelters remaining in the Northwestern United States, at the Alcoa plant in Malaga.
 The plant announced in November 2015 that it would be shutting down operations on January 5, 2016.
 Other growing areas of the regional economy are tourism and information technology.

+Wenatchee Pride began organizing LGBT Pride festivals 2017.
+The 2023 festival was held at Memorial Park with an estimated 4,000 attendance.